 I have received support in my journey as a conductor from all the CCB conductors and music directors as well as visiting specialists and have also completed the ABODA summer conducting school with senior clinicians Jo Heaton and Rob McWilliams.

-Participating in the harmonies and rhythms of concert band music brings me great joy and I look forward to sharing that experience with the 2023 Beginner Band.
+Participating in the harmonies and rhythms of concert band music brings me great joy and I enjoy sharing that experience with the bands I conduct.